tomjoht/tomjoht.github.io/_posts/2023/2020-01-19-job-hunter-support-group-bobby-kennedy.md

 * 8-week Jump School starting February 6, 2023.
 * Job-Hunter Support group starting April 3, 2023.

-See the [Courses](https://becometechnicalwriter.com/courses-2/) page for details.

 {: .note}
-Remember, if you sign up for any course, use the code `tom-johnson` to get a $50 discount.
+If you sign up for any of Bobby's [courses](https://becometechnicalwriter.com/courses-2/), use the code `tom-johnson` to get a $50 discount.

+{% include ads.html %}